 Transloading, because of the ships and trains that make up part of its mechanisms, takes place mostly outdoors and is therefore much more open to the elements.
 Cross docking does require trucks to encounter the same weather both entering and leaving the warehouse, but cross docking takes place in a distribution center that is shielded from inclement weather while the freight is being moved between vehicles.

-Still, according to Kilbride, cross docking can be worth looking into in the cases where it might be preferable to transload.
+Still, according to Kilbride, cross docking can be worth looking into in cases where it might be preferable to transload.

 “In a cross dock arrangement we can take (our customers’) product out of the ports, unload the containers and store the product short-term — normally a few days or weeks at a daily charge — then load it on a truck or trucks when they have arranged a location for delivery,” he said.

-Cross docking is another avenue which you can take when trying to navigate the supply chain.
+Cross docking is another avenue that you can take when trying to navigate the supply chain.
 It’s important to analyze the differences between it and transloading and make the determination on which will be right based on your exact needs, or availability, at the time.

 After having just covered what cross docking is and how it takes place at a distribution center or warehouse, let’s zero in on what the actual cross docking terminal itself is.
 We’ll also examine its role in being able to make cross docking a success.